-The ORPP is (almost) dead, CPP rate hike is now upon us
+The ORPP is dead; CPP rate hike is next

-CFIB has fought hard from the beginning to strongly oppose the implementation of the ORPP.
-Most recently, we delivered 40,426 petitions from business owners and 6,600 signatures from their employees to the Minister of Finance, urging him to axe this new pension tax.
+CFIB fought hard from the beginning to strongly oppose the implementation of the ORPP.
+We delivered 40,426 petitions from business owners and 6,600 signatures from their employees to the Minister of Finance, urging him to axe the pension tax.

-With the CPP expansion deal in place, Premier Kathleen Wynne announced that she will begin winding down the ORPP bureaucracy.
-The ORPP would have hit small business owners with an additional 1.9% payroll tax on income up to $90,000, phased in over 3 years.
-The CPP proposal is for about one percentage point increase of the current rate (4.95%) on income up to $83,000, phased in over 7 years.
+The ORPP would have hit small business owners with an additional 1.9% payroll tax on income up to $90,000, phased in over three years.
+The CPP proposal calls for about a one percentage point increase of the current rate (4.95%) on income up to $83,000, phased in over seven years.

-The CPP deal needs to be ratified by July 15, for ORPP to be fully scrapped.
-Even after that, CFIB will continue to voice our members’ concerns about the significant impact the CPP expansion will have on their business and their employees.
-Follow our lobbying work as this fight is far from over.
+CFIB will continue to voice our members’ concerns about the significant impact of CPP expansion on their businesses and employees.
+Follow our CPP advocacy efforts; this fight is far from over.